-The Local History Curator is available Monday to Thursday by appointment only.
-Telephone 9477 7450 or 9477 7150 from 9am to 5pm, Monday to Thursday to make an appointment.
+Telephone 9477 7450 or 9477 7150 from 9am to 5pm, Monday to Friday to make an appointment, excursion or group booking and discover your local history.

 Contact or visit us at: